Microdosing Ozempic - Are semiglutide injection drugs like Ozempic natural and do they have a place in weight loss?

 There can also be serious side effects that require medical attention, such as:

-- Severe Allergic Reactions: wwelling of the face, lips, tongue, or throat; difficulty breathing or swallowing; severe rash or itching
+Severe Allergic Reactions: swelling of the face, lips, tongue, or throat; difficulty breathing or swallowing; severe rash or itching

 Emerging concerns: